Italian Octopus Salad with Potatoes (Insalata Di Polpo)

 Yes, the salad can be made in advance and refrigerated.
 Make a little extra dressing and keep it separate until you’re ready to serve, then toss the extra dressing with the salad right before serving.

-- Tenderize the octopus: To ensure a tender and flavorful octopus, it’s essential to tenderize it before cooking.
-You can do this by either freezing the octopus overnight and then thawing it, or by gently pounding it with a meat mallet.
-This helps break down the tough fibers and results in a more tender texture.
+- Tenderize the octopus: You can do this by either freezing the octopus overnight and then thawing it, or by gently pounding it with a meat mallet.

 - Simmer gently: When cooking the octopus, it’s important to simmer it gently rather than boiling it vigorously.
 A gentle simmer helps prevent the octopus from becoming rubbery.
 Maintain low to medium heat and cook it until it becomes tender.
 The cooking time may vary depending on the size and freshness of the octopus, so it’s best to check for doneness by testing the thickest part of the tentacle with a fork.